Roger Boisjoly: Challenger disaster

 Following the announcement that the Challenger mission was confirmed for January 28, 1986, Boisjoly and his colleagues tried to stop the flight.
 Temperatures were due to fall to -1 °C overnight.
 Boisjoly felt that this would severely compromise the safety of the O-ring and potentially the flight.

 The matter was discussed with Morton Thiokol managers, who agreed that the issue was serious enough to recommend delaying the flight.
 NASA protocols required all shuttle sub-contractors to sign off on each flight.
 During the go/no-go telephone conference with NASA management the night before the launch, Morton Thiokol notified NASA of their recommendation to postpone.
 NASA officials strongly questioned the recommendations, and asked (some say pressured) Morton Thiokol to reverse its decision.

 The Morton Thiokol managers asked for a few minutes off the phone to discuss their final position again.
 The management team held a meeting from which the engineering team, including Boisjoly and others, were deliberately excluded.
 The Morton Thiokol managers advised NASA that their data was inconclusive.
 NASA asked if there were objections.
 Hearing none, NASA decided to launch the STS-51-L Challenger mission.

 Historians have noted that this was the first time NASA had ever launched a mission after having received an explicit no-go recommendation from a major contractor, and that questioning the recommendation and asking for a reconsideration was highly unusual.
 Many have also noted that the sharp questioning of the no-go recommendation stands out in contrast to the immediate and unquestioning acceptance when the recommendation was changed to a go.

 The concerns of Boisjoly proved correct.
 Initially, Boisjoly was relieved when the flight lifted off, as he had predicted that the SRB would explode before lift-off.

 Upon ignition, the O-ring was burned to ash, which formed a weak seal in the joint.
 At 58 seconds after launch, the shuttle was buffeted by high-altitude winds, the ash seal collapsed, and hot gases streamed out of the joint in a visible blowtorch-like plume that burned into the external hydrogen tank.
-At about 73 seconds, the adjacent SRB strut gave way, the right rocket booster crashed into the external fuel tank and the vehicle quickly disintegrated.
+At about 73 seconds, the rear dome of the external fuel tank became weakened enough by the flame that it broke open, dumping all of the liquid hydrogen fuel into the air at once; at about the same time, the adjacent SRB strut gave way, the right rocket booster crashed into the external fuel tank and the right wing of Challenger, and the vehicle quickly disintegrated.